JustinLove/flow-dj/notes.md

 consensual has persistent mods

 - theme pref updates
-- song list off screen with small number of stages
 - profiles?
   - what happens with no data?
     - help text for bootstrap mode